1. Why do we see discrepancies in word counts (in Drupal vs. Dashboard)?

 Example: If there's a paragraph on pageA and the paragraph has been fully translated, will that paragraph be pushed live and the remainder of the pageA will remain in English?
 Or does a full pageA need to be localized before any content on that pageA can go live?

-Translation is applied to a node/entity/etc right after downloading it by the connector (if Auto accept finished translations option is enabled in connector settings).
+Translation is applied to a node/entity/etc right after downloading it by the provider (if Auto accept finished translations option is enabled in provider settings).
 Full pageA needs to be localized before it goes live.
 The connector generates an XML file with all the strings from a node - title, body, other text fields, fields from paragraphs etc.

 4. When a page is being updated frequently, how does the system deal with this?

 Example: I updated pageA on Monday and submitted it for localization.
 Then I updated it again on Thursday, but pageA is already in localization.
 Will this new submission override the content that is in progress?